Skip to main content

 3. Improving the quality and experience of monitoring the condition progression and maintaining better population wide statistics

-4. Providing management tools to improve the quality of life for people with glaucoma
+4. Providing prevention or management tools to improve the quality of life for people with glaucoma.

 Guiding Principles